 12:00pm – 3:30pm

-Hart Senate Office Building, Washington, D.C.
+Cannon House Office Building, Room #345, Washington, D.C.

 Financial Literacy Day on Capitol Hill was introduced in 2003 by the Council for Economic Education, Junior Achievement, and the Jump$tart Coalition, with the office of U.S. Senator Daniel K. Akaka serving as the original honorary host.
-Over the years, “Hill Day” as it’s come to be known, has evolved from a small gathering to a public event that attracts hundreds of participants.
-The location of the event alternates, each year, between an office location on the House of Representatives side and the Senate side of “the Hill.”
+Over the years, “Hill Day,” as it’s come to be known, has evolved from a small gathering to a public event that attracts hundreds of participants.
+The location of the event alternates each year between an office location on the House of Representatives side and the Senate side of “the Hill.”

-U.S. Representatives Judy Biggert (R-IL-13) and Rubén Hinojosa (D-TX-15) have served as honorary co-hosts on the House side since 2005.
-In 2013 Representative Steve Stivers (R-OH-15) took over for Rep. Biggert following her departure from Congress.
-U.S. Senators Daniel K. Akaka (D-HI) and Michael Enzi (R-WY) have served as honorary co-hosts on the Senate side.
-The event features a free buffet lunch and the financial literacy exhibits from more than 60 non-profit, for-profit, and government entities.
+This year “Hill Day” is being hosted on the House side with Representatives Rubén Hinojosa (TX-15) and Steven Stivers (OH-15) serving as honorary co-hosts.
+The event features a free buffet lunch and financial literacy exhibits from more than 60 non-profit, for-profit, and government entities.
 Hill Day is free and open to the public.